Roman Road, London: St Paul's Church

-St Paul's Church, on the north-eastern corner of Roman Road and St Stephen's Road in Old Ford, dates from 1878 and is Listed Ecclesiastical Grade C. It is next to the former site of St Stephens Church, built in 1858 and destroyed by enemy action in WW2.
+St Paul's Church, on the north-eastern corner of Roman Road and St Stephen's Road in Old Ford, dates from 1878 and is Listed Ecclesiastical Grade C. It is next to the former site of St Stephens Church, built in 1858 and destroyed by enemy action in the Second World War.
 St Paul's received a £3million Lottery grant for renovation work to include a café, community gym, exhibition and meeting space, completed in 2003.

-The St. Paul's Church refurbishment by Shoreditch architects Matthew Lloyd was shortlisted for the biennial award for Religious Architecture in 2008 run jointly by ACE and RIBA.
+The St Paul's Church refurbishment by Shoreditch architects Matthew Lloyd was shortlisted for the biennial award for Religious Architecture in 2008 run jointly by ACE and RIBA.
 The Commendation recognised the spectacular design of a four-storey steel framed structure, dubbed 'the ark' inserted within the west end of the church.
 Clad in tulipwood, the ark allows the chancel to be retained at its original scale.

 St Barnabas Church

 St Barnabas, on the corner of Roman Road and Grove Road at the very eastern end of the old Metropolitan Borough of Bethnal Green, was built by the Baptists as a chapel in 1865, but they decided it was too grand, and built Victoria Park Baptist Church a stone's throw behind in Grove Road.
 St Barnabas was sold to the Church of England.
-WW2 bomb damage resulted in the removal of its spire, leaving the capped and stunted steeple seen today.
-Much of the church was rebuilt in the mid 1950s.
-The sculptor Don Potter added a frieze of The Four Evangelists.
-The Church also has a memorial by the entrance to local men who lost their lives in WW1.
+Second World War bomb damage resulted in the removal of its spire, leaving the capped and stunted steeple seen today.
+Much of the church was rebuilt in the mid-1950s.
+The sculptor Don Potter added a frieze of the Four Evangelists.
+The Church also has a memorial by the entrance to local men who lost their lives in the First World War.

+London Buddhist Centre

 Cinemas and music halls

 Many pubs incorporated music hall and theatre.
 The Royal Victor Music Hall across the Canal from Bow Wharf served the area but there were many more across the East End.
 With the advent of cinema, specific buildings were needed.
 The Roman Road was served by four cinemas, all built between 1910–1912 and all closed after the war: